-- 1. The date the grievance was submitted to the immediate supervisor (if filed pursuant to Section 1(A) of this Article); - 2.
+- C. In an effort to resolve grievances at the lowest level possible, the parties will engage in discussions of the issues and attempt to resolve them during the initial grievance meeting.
+If the parties are able to reach a resolution, the grievance will be promptly withdrawn. - D. The subject matter of the grievance can be the subject matter of another grievance by the same grievant if it reoccurs. - E. The written grievance must contain the following information: - 1.
+The date the grievance was submitted; - 2.
 The employee's name, position, and organization (if filed on behalf of an individual or multiple employees, except mass or class action grievances need not identify the individual employees; however, the union will give a description of the class with sufficient specificity so that members of the class can be identified); - 3.
-An indication of whether the grievant is representing him/herself or is represented by the Union, and a designation of representative; - 4.
-The name, title, address and telephone number of the grievant's representative, if any; - 5.
+An indication of whether the grievant is representing him/herself or is represented by the Union; - 4.
+The name, title, email address and telephone number of the grievant's representative, if any; - 5.
 A specific account of the incident giving rise to the grievance; - 6.
-Specific reference to the provisions of the Agreement, policy, or a description of the employment condition in dispute; - 7.
+Specific reference to the provisions of the Agreement, policy, procedure, or description of the employment condition, in dispute; - 7.
 An explanation of how the provisions of the Agreement, policy, or procedure have been violated; and - 8.
 A detailed statement of the specific remedy sought.

-Such relief may not include a request for disciplinary action for another employee, must be subject to the control of the Office and must be appropriate to the subject of the grievance.
-In initiating each step of the grievance procedure, the grievant, or as applicable, his/her Union representative, must submit a copy of the grievance simultaneously to the Chief, Labor Relations Division.
+Such relief may not include a request for disciplinary action for another employee, must be subject to the control of the Office and must be appropriate to the subject of the grievance. - F. The grievant and/or the grievant's representative shall present the written grievance to the Labor Relations Division via the established grievance inbox (LRGrievance@USPTO.GOV).
+The Labor Relations Division will route the Step One grievance to the second-line supervisor and/or the approving official of the aggrieved employee(s), or to another appropriate management official that has the authority to grant the recommended remedy.
+The Step One deciding official shall schedule a meeting with the employee and the employee's representative and the Chief Steward (or his/her designee) within 10 days of receipt of the written grievance.
+All communications from the Office to the Union concerning any grievances will be emailed to the Union at their established grievance inbox: NTEU243Grievance@uspto.gov.
+The parties shall make every reasonable